leesangjun1903/Data-Science-and-AI-Application/Optimization/readme.md

 - Reusing the Task-specific Classifier as a Discriminator: Discriminator-free Adversarial Domain Adaptation | 2022 · 252회 인용
 - A Closer Look at Smoothness in Domain Adversarial Training | 2022 · 187회 인용
 - ToAlign: Task-oriented Alignment for Unsupervised Domain Adaptation | 2021 · 111회 인용
+- Adversarial Unsupervised Domain Adaptation with Conditional and Label Shift: Infer, Align and Iterate | 2021 · 106회 인용